JunioCesarFerreira/JWT-Login-Example/README.md

 ---

 This project serves as a demonstration of integrating Vue.js with Golang for user authentication using JWT.
 It can be used as a starting point to build more complex authentication systems or as a learning resource for understanding the interaction between frontend and backend components.

+The [TokenWebLoginGoVue](https://github.com/JunioCesarFerreira/TokenWebLoginGoVue) repository has a more complete project on this topic and with two implementations using JWT and PASETO.

+---